 What not to pack because of weight or bulkiness

-- Expensive hobby equipment Musical instruments or hobby gear – while I’m a big fan of travel hobbies link link, a good travel hobby packs into an ultracompact space in your luggage.
-You should not pack bulky gear or instruments in less you plan to a. use them to make money (like in the case of a portable office link link), or b. will use them on a daily basis for example, if you’re a professional musician who needs to remain sharp).
+- 🎷🎺Expensive hobby equipment Musical instruments or hobby gear – while I’m a big fan of travel hobbies, a good travel hobby packs into an ultracompact space in your luggage.
+You should not pack bulky gear or instruments in less you plan to a. use them to make money (like in the case of a portable office), or b. will use them on a daily basis for example, if you’re a professional musician who needs to remain sharp).
 If you do choose to bring musical instruments or hobby gear, choose older or well used equipment, so if it’s lost or stolen you won’t be devastated.

 What not to pack for security reasons

-Definitely don’t pack designer bags, expensive branded clothing, high-end electronics, or anything that broadcast the appearance of wealth.
+Definitely don’t pack 👜 designer bags, 🔖👕expensive branded clothing, ⚡🔌high-end electronics, or anything that broadcasts the appearance of wealth 💰.
 While these are status symbols within the United States, when worn by a tourist these things can be the very things that can make you stand out as a target for travel crime.

-Pro tip: many people who backpack for months at a time actually go out of their way to make their electronics and luggage look less appealing to thieves.
-A few scuffs with sandpaper, electrical tape placed on electronics, dirty smudges, and/or worn stickers and patches can give your equipment the appearance of something that wouldn’t fetch much in resell value.
+💡 Many experienced travelers go out of their way to make their electronics and luggage look less appealing to thieves.
+A few scuffs with sandpaper, electrical tape placed on electronics, and worn stickers can make items look like something that wouldn’t fetch much in resell value.
 Even thieves are less likely to risk stealing items that look worn or broken.

 What not to pack for the sake of simplicity